lucapette/deloominator/docs/developers-manual.md

 - You store complex output you expect (like a JSON response for example) in a file and use it to compare it to the actual outcome of a test
-- You add a command line flag that updates your golden file so that it is easy to get a test passing when behaviour changes
+- You add a command line flag that updates your golden file so that it is easy to get a test passing when behavior changes

 You can find an example of it [here](/pkg/api/graphql_test.go).

 ### Use testutil

-The [testutil](pkg/testutil) package contains a number of utitilies for testing our Go code.
+The [testutil](pkg/testutil) package contains a number of utilities for testing our Go code.
 In the spirit of [Advanced testing with Go](https://speakerdeck.com/mitchellh/advanced-testing-with-go), we follow these
 guidelines: